Jungle0430/StegoZip/README.md

 $ cd src && python stego/setup.py build_ext --build-lib=stego/ && cd ..
 ```

-3. Run the demo script.
+4. Run the demo script.
 ```bash
 $ chmod +x run.sh
 $ nohup ./run.sh >> main_result.txt
 ```

-4. Wait for the run to complete.
-If an error occurs, it will be reported accordingly in main_result.txt.
-Upon successful completion, the final results will be shown in the "results" folder.
+5. Wait for the run to complete.
+If an error occurs, it will be reported in main_result.txt.
+Upon successful completion, the final results will be shown in the "result" folder.